borkod/CYC2025/presentation.md

 - An external application (e.g. CI/CD) is registered in Entra ID.
 - An external application logs in with an Azure service principal.
-- When a login with the service principal is successful, it authorizes the use of the Azure App Registration and provides the client with a token that specifies the roles, audience, and permissions available to the client in Entra ID.
+- When a login with the service principal is successful, Entra ID provides the client with a token that specifies the roles, audience, and permissions available to the client in Entra ID.
 - The client uses the token obtained from Microsoft Entra ID to exchange it with a temporary token from AWS STS.
 - AWS STS generates a temporary token and provides it to the client.
-- The client is able to take on the IAM Web Identity Role and gain access to the resources permitted for that role.
+- The client is able to assume the IAM Web Identity Role and gain access to the resources permitted for that role.
 - A trust policy within the IAM Web Identity Role authorizes AWS STS to exchange an Entra ID token for an AWS STS token.

 -->